If you register before the 25th of July, your race pack will be sent to you.

-All race packs will be available for collection from the registration desk situated in the rear of the secondary school in Tywyn (LL36 9EU).
+If you register after the 25th of July, you will have to collect your race pack from the registration desk situated in the marquee in the Tywyn Secondary School (LL36 9EU) playing field.
 The desk will be open from 2.00pm till 7.00pm on the Friday and from 8.30am onwards on Race Day.
 Please allow time to collect your pack.

 The Talyllyn normally allow dogs on their trains but on the day of the race, dogs are not allowed on the trains dedicated for the use of competitors and spectators – this is due to the restriction of space in the carriages.